Scholarcy Library Terms of Service

 Structured Content: the total output of the Service, comprising the Verbatim Content and the Scholarcy Results;

-Subscription Term: the term of the Subscription;
+Subscription Term: the term of the Subscription, which may renew according to the Subscription Period;

 Verbatim Content: the written content contained in the Processed Documents which is processed through the Service without alteration, including the Article Metadata;